-You have provided a combined repeated dose toxicity study with the reproduction/ developmental toxicity screening test according to OECD TG 422, performed with the Substance.
+You have adapted this information requirement by using a Grouping of substances and readacross approach under Annex XI, Section 1.5. by providing a combined repeated dose toxicity study with the reproduction/ developmental toxicity screening test according to OECD TG 422, performed with an analogue substance.